 - Mon chou - yes, this one literally means "my cabbage" and is generally used when talking to a child with whom you are close - like a son, daughter or beloved niece or nephew.
 For girls, you can use ma choupette.
 The English equivalent might be something like calling a small child "pumpkin".

 Learn How To Say Common Words Expressing Interest (Or Lack of It)

 Plutôt que de s’emmerder, je préfère jaser avec mes copines.
 Pas comme toi et les autres gamins scotchés à la télé.

-Rather than being bored, I’d rather chat with my friends.
+Instead of being bored, I’d rather chat with my friends.
 Not like you and the other kids glued to the telly.